Long runs under a conditional limit distribution: Random walks conditioned on their sum. Random walks conditioned on their sum

-\begin{remark} The density in (\ref{g-i}) is a slight modification of $\pi^{m_{i}}.$ The modification from $\pi^{m_{i}}\left(y_{i+1}\right)$ to $g\left(y_{i+1}\vert y_{1}^{i}\right)$ is a small shift in the location parameter depending both on $a$ and on the skewness of $p$, and a change in the variance : large values of $\mathbf{X}_{i+1}$ have smaller weight for large $i$, so that the distribution of $\mathbf{X}_{i+1}$ tends to concentrate around $m_{i}$ as $i$ approaches $k.$ \end{remark}
+\begin{remark} The density in (\ref{g-i}) is a slight modification of $\pi^{m_{i}}$.
+The modification from $\pi^{m_{i}} (y_{i+1} )$ to $g (y_{i+1}\vert y_{1}^{i} )$ is a small shift in the location parameter depending both on $a$ and on the skewness of $p$, and a change in the variance: large values of $\mathbf{X}_{i+1}$ have smaller weight for large $i$, so that the distribution of $\mathbf{X}_{i+1}$ tends to concentrate around $m_{i}$ as $i$ approaches $k$. \end{remark}

-\begin{remark} In Theorem \ref{Thm:Approx_local_cond_density} , as in Proposition \ref{PropResultatsurRkProposition}, as in Theorem \ref {ThmApproxsousf(x)} or as in Lemma \ref{Lemma_max_X_i_under_conditioning}, we use an Edgeworth expansion for the density of the normalized sum of the $ n-i$th row of some triangular array of row-wise independent r.v's with common density.
-Consider the i.i.d. r.v's $\mathbf{X}_{1},...,\mathbf{X}_{n}$ with common density $\pi ^{a}(x)$ where $a$ may depend on $n$ but remains bounded.
-The Edgeworth expansion pertaining to the normalized density of $ \mathbf{S}_{1,n}$ under $\pi ^{a}$ can be derived following closely the proof given for example in Feller \cite{Feller1971}, p.532 and followings substituting the cumulants of $p$ by those of $\pi ^{a}$.
-Denote $\varphi _{a}(z)$ the characteristic function of $\pi ^{a}(x).$ Clearly for any $ \delta >0$ there exists $q_{a,\delta }<1$ such that $\left\vert \varphi _{a}(z)\right\vert <q_{a,\delta }$ and since $a$ is bounded, $ \sup_{n}q_{a,\delta }<1.$ Therefore the inequality (2.5) in Feller \cite {Feller1971} p.533 holds.
-With $\psi _{n}$ defined as in Feller \cite {Feller1971}, (2.6) holds with $\varphi $ replaced by $\varphi _{a}$ and $ \sigma $ by $s(t^{a});$ (2.9) holds, which completes the proof of the Edgeworth expansion in the simple case.
-The proof goes in the same way for higher order expansions. \end{remark}
+\begin{remark} In Theorem \ref{Thm:Approx_local_cond_density}, as in Proposition \ref{PropResultatsurRkProposition}, Theorem \ref {ThmApproxsousf(x)} or Lemma \ref{Lemma_max_X_i_under_conditioning}, we use an Edgeworth expansion for the density of the normalized sum of the $(n-i)$th row of some triangular array of row-wise independent r.v.'s with a common density.
+Consider the i.i.d. r.v.'s $\mathbf {X}_{1},\ldots,\mathbf{X}_{n}$ with common density $\pi^{a}(x)$ where $a$\vadjust{\goodbreak} may depend on $n$ but remains bounded.
+The Edgeworth expansion with respect to the normalized density of $ \mathbf{S}_{1,n}$ under $\pi^{a}$ can be derived following closely the proof given, for example, in \cite{Feller1971}, page 532 ff., by substituting the cumulants of $p$ by those of $\pi^{a}$.
+Denote $\varphi _{a}(z)$ the characteristic function of $\pi^{a}(x)$.
+Clearly for any $ \delta>0$ there exists $q_{a,\delta}<1$ such that $\llvert \varphi _{a}(z)\rrvert <q_{a,\delta}$ and since $a$ is bounded, $ \sup_{n}q_{a,\delta}<1$.
+Therefore inequality (2.5) in \cite{Feller1971}, page 533 holds.
+With $\psi_{n}$ defined as in \cite{Feller1971}, (2.6) holds with $\varphi$ replaced by $\varphi_{a}$ and $\sigma$ by $s(t^{a})$; (2.9) holds, which completes the proof of the Edgeworth expansion in the simple case.
+The proof is analogous for higher order expansions. \end{remark}